CarInsurance.com Insights

 “Drivers looking to get the cheapest insurance premiums in Illinois should maintain continuous coverage and avoid any lapse.
 When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

-• Among the companies analyzed by CarInsurance.com, Automobile Club MI (AAA) stands out as the cheapest option for full coverage car insurance in Illinois, with an insurance premium of $82 per month.
+Automobile Club MI (AAA) has the cheapest full coverage car insurance in Illinois, at an average premium of $82 per month or around $979 per year, based on CarInsurance.com data.

 Cheapest car insurance rates in Illinois per month